microsoft/BotFramework-WebChat/docs/LABELLING.md

 ### Status labels:

--  instead of `needs-triage`, the following will be used:
+-  Instead of `needs-triage`, the following will be used:
    -  `needs-scheduling`
    -  `needs-scope`
    -  `needs-repro`